 But we have to remember that the majority of Instagram users are not bloggers, and they do not care about the business side of things AT ALL.
 They just want to see nice photos and read interesting captions.
 And this is why I’m so proud of the followers I have.
 They’re real people.
 I didn’t pay for any of them.
 I didn’t spam a bunch of accounts with comments like “Nice shot!” and “I love your feed!” or just some combination of the praying hands and hearts-for-eyes emojis.
 I didn’t set up bots to follow hundreds of new people every day only to unfollow them all 48 hours later.
 As I said earlier, if that’s your business plan, and it’s working, cool.
 You do you.
-There is also the influx of giveaway loops and Instagram “pods” that try to game the system and/or acquire many new followers and/or likes in a short period of time (oh, and yes, you do have to pay to join the giveaway loops, so is it really that different from buying followers?).
+There is also the influx of giveaway loops and Instagram “pods” that try to game the system and/or acquire many new followers and/or likes in a short period of time (oh, and yes, you do have to pay to join the giveaway loops).
 Again, if that’s your thing, go for it.
 I personally won’t be doing it anytime soon, though that may change in the future.

 Just one more little tip about gaining genuine followers: use Instagram stories.
 Again, Instagram loves when you use the platform, and they reward you accordingly.
 I recently used the stories function on a trip to Scotland and I noticed an uptick in followers, even though I wasn’t posting photos or liking other accounts (limited 4G up in the Highlands, it turns out).
 I don’t know if I’ll use this feature that often unless I’m travelling, but it might be worth a shot.